Wisconsin Soybean and Corn Disease Update – August 2, 2021

 Eyespot: Eyespot typically first develops as very small pen-tipped sized lesions that appear water-soaked.
 As the lesions mature they become larger (¼ inch in diameter) become tan in the center and have a yellow halo (Fig. 5).
 Lesions can be numerous and spread from the lower leaves to upper leaves.
 In severe cases, lesions may grow together and can cause defoliation and/or yield reduction.
 Eyespot is also favored by cool, wet, and frequently rainy conditions.
 No-till and continuous corn production systems can also increase the risk for eyespot, as the pathogen is borne on corn residue on the soil surface.
 Management should focus on the use of resistant hybrids and residue management.
 In-season management is available in the form of fungicides.
 Severity has to reach high levels (>50%) before this disease begins to impact yield.
 I often have eyespot present in my corn trials each year as we plant into continuous corn and use no-till.
 However, we typically do not see yield reductions from this disease even in non-sprayed plots.
 When scouting, note the disease and keep track of the severity.
 Again, fungicides should be applied early in the epidemic and may not be cost effective for this disease alone.

 What Disease(s) Should I Focus on In-Season?
-Based on the information above, the greatest emphasis for Wisconsin should be placed on controlling NCLB, GLS, and tar spot.
+Based on the information above, the greatest emphasis for Wisconsin should be placed on controlling NCLB, GLS, and tar spot (what I call the ‘Corn Foliar Disease Trifecta!).
 Most hybrids planted in Wisconsin will be resistant to eyespot.

 What Should I Spray, and When Should I Spray for Corn Foliar Diseases In Wisconsin?
 Fungicide should be used to preserve yield and reduce disease level.
 There is no silver bullet fungicide out there for all corn diseases.
 However, there are many products which work well on a range of diseases.
 The Corn Fungicide Efficacy table lists products that have been rigorously evaluated in university research trials across the country.
 You can see there are several products listed that perform well on NCLB, GLS, and tar spot.
 So obviously, if a disease is present and you are trying to control the disease, you might expect more return on your investment, compared to simply spraying fungicide and hoping that there might be a yield increase.